Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

-\textbf{Initial state.} \citet{shah2019preferences} make the insight that when the robot is deployed in an environment that humans have acted in, the current state of the environment is already optimized for what humans want, and thus contains information about the reward.
+\textbf{Initial state.} \citet{shah2019preferences} make the observation that when the robot is deployed in an environment that humans have acted in, the current state of the environment is already optimized for what humans want, and thus contains information about the reward.
 For example, suppose the environment has a goal state which the robot can reach through either a paved path or a carpet.
 If the carpet is pristine and untrodden, then humans must have intentionally avoided walking on it in the past (even though the robot hasn't observed this past behavior), and the robot can reasonably infer that it too should not go on the carpet.
-Thus, the initial state the robot observes when deployed is also a reward-rational implicit choice.
-The set of choices $\choices$ is the set of possible initial states $\mathcal{S}$.
-The grounding function $\map$ maps a state $s \in \mathcal{S}$ to the uniform distribution over any human trajectory $\traj_{H}^{-T:0}$ that starts from a specified time before the robot was deployed ($t=-T$) and ends at state $s$ at the time the robot was deployed ($t=0$), i.e. $\traj_H^{0}=s$.\footnote{Note that this is only equivalent to the algorithm from \citet{shah2019preferences} for a linear model of noisy rationality, but not actually equivalent for Boltzmann.} Fig \ref{fig:TableFig} shows the result of this inference, recovering as much information as with the correction or language.